CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

             rtg.Add();
             ```

-    - **Updating BillOfMaterial setting**
+    - **Updating BillOfMaterial Setting**

-        - Create BillOfMaterialObject
+        - Create `BillOfMaterialObject`
-        - Load data from the database using the GetByItemCodeAndRevision method
+        - Load data from the database using the `GetByItemCodeAndRevision` method
-        - Add new Routing (note that setting bom.Routing.U_RtgCode will cause loading of all data to bom object)
+        - Add new Routing (note that setting `bom.Routing.U_RtgCode` will cause loading of all data to Bill of Material object)
         - Update Object

             ```csharp